microsoft/pxt/docs/blog/arcade/tilecode.md

 ## Powerful Computational Ideas on Low-powered Gaming Handhelds

-TileCode demonstrates that battery-powered gaming handhelds need not confine their users in a ``cage of consumption''.
+TileCode demonstrates that battery-powered gaming handhelds need not confine their users in a "cage of consumption".
 Motivated by the rich and long history of board games and their evolution by players themselves, TileCode points the way to a future of video game devices that invites players to become producers on the very same devices they use to play.
 We encourage you to explore [TileCode](https://microsoft.github.io/tilecode) today!